QIICR/dcmqi-guide/user_guide/faq.md

 Parametric map image|All research volumetric image formats supported by the [Insight Toolkit (ITK)](https://itk.org/): [NRRD](http://teem.sourceforge.net/nrrd/format.html), [MetaImage](http://www.itk.org/Wiki/MetaIO/Documentation), [NIfTI](http://nifti.nimh.nih.gov/nifti-1/), [Analyze](http://www.grahamwideman.com/gw/brain/analyze/formatdoc.htm); extra metadata is communicated using [JSON](http://www.json.org/) and constrained by [JSON-Schema](http://json-schema.org/).
 Volumetric measurements|Both measurements and associated metadata should be described using [JSON](http://www.json.org/) and constrained by [JSON-Schema](http://json-schema.org/).
 We are are planning to add support for [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) as input format in the future.

 ## How is `dcmqi` related to _your favorite tool or toolkit_?

+Below is the list of various tools that are used by medical imaging researchers, and description of how it relates to `dcmqi`:
+* [Insight Toolkit](https://itk.org) - does not provide tools for conversion of DICOM objects supported by `dcmqi`. `dcmqi` uses ITK as a lower-level component for reading and writing research formats, and for image data operations.
+* [DCMTK](http://dcmtk.org), [GDCM](https://sourceforge.net/projects/gdcm/) - provide attribute- and SR tree-level C++ API for interacting with DICOM data; provide general-purpose command line tools for converting DICOM objects into human-readable list of attribute; do not provide tools for generating DICOM objects from research formats. `dcmqi` is using DCMTK as the lower-level component to operate on DICOM data.
+* [PixelMed](http://www.pixelmed.com/dicomtoolkit.html) Toolkit - provides attribute- and module-level Java API for interacting with DICOM objects; does not provide conversion tools for generating DICOM Segmentation image objects, Parameric maps, or volumetric measurements reports from research formats
+* [dicom3tools](http://www.dclunie.com/dicom3tools.html) - provides attribute-level C API for interacting with DICOM objects; does not provide conversion tools for generating DICOM Segmentation image objects, Parameric maps, or volumetric measurements reports from research formats
+* [pydicom](http://www.pydicom.org/) - provides attribute-level Python API for interacting with DICOM objects; does not provide conversion tools for generating DICOM Segmentation image objects, Parameric maps, or volumetric measurements reports from research formats